remy-abergel/pyepri/README.md

 PyEPRI can be installed on all plateforms (Linux, MacOs or Windows).
-However, GPU support is currently only available for systems equipped with an NVIDIA graphics card and a working installation of the CUDA drivers (which excludes MAC systems).
+However, GPU support is currently only available for systems equipped with an NVIDIA graphics card (which excludes MAC systems).

 Installation commands provided below are valid for Linux and Mac systems.
 More complete installation guidelines (including video